systematic-magic/AgingPubMed/editorials_pdf.rst

 8.7.
 Books and Reports
 ^^^^^^^^^^^^^^^^^^^^^^

 8.7.1.
 There is no standard for books and reports.
-However, author name, year, publisher and page numbers should be present, where applicable.
+However at least Title and Year (and author name for book references) should be present.

 |
 .. _corresp_author_pdf_editorials: